 About Palatine Hill

 The Palatine Hill (Palatino) is considered to be the place where Rome was born.
 One of Rome’s 7 hills, the Palatine Hill is closely linked with the city’s history and houses some of its most ancient and important sites.

 In a dispute over who was the rightful leader of the new settlement, Romulus eventually killed his brother at the Palatine Hill, thus becoming the namesake of Rome.
 Indeed, the Palatine Hill is where the earliest huts of Rome were found, supposedly built under the remit of Romulus himself.

 As it developed, the Palatine Hill became one of the most affluent areas in Ancient Rome and was already a coveted address by the 1st century BC during the Republic.
 This continued under the Roman Empire, when the Palatine Hill was home to Rome’s most prominent figures.
-It was also where the first Emperor of the Roman Empire, Augustus was born in 63 BC.
+It was also where the first Emperor of the Roman Empire, Augustus, was born in 63 BC.

 Amongst the buildings excavated at the Palatine Hill are the House of Augustus, the House of Livia (Augustus’s wife), the home of several of Rome’s emperors – the Domus Augustana – and the Palace of Septimius Severus.